Steven Vidler (actor): Film

-Vidler played 2nd Lieutenant Gore in 1998 American war epic The Thin Red Line.
-He again worked with Ledger, when he played alongside him as 'The Man' in 1999 crime thriller Two Hands.
+Vidler played Lieutenant Gore in 1998 American war epic The Thin Red Line.
+He worked with Heath Ledger, when he played alongside him as 'The Man' in 1999 crime thriller Two Hands, also featuring Rose Byrne and Bryan Brown.
 That same year, he played Captain William in 1999 survival film Dog Watch, alongside Joel Edgerton.
+He then had roles in comedy films The Crocodile Hunter: Collision Course (2002) and Bad Eggs (2003).